 - Understand the market context before entering any trade based on a chart pattern.

 - While drawing the pattern feels very comfortable.
 If the trendline does not match like the theoretical ones, do not force them.
 Only pick the patterns that normally formes.

 - For setting the stop loss and take profit always, consider the important support and resistance levels.

 - Lastly & most importantly, manage your trade.
 However, it is the hardest part for a trader to control emotions while trading and maintaining good money management formulas.

+Don't forget to check our candlestick patterns cheat sheet.
 Pattern trading is a part of the price action trading.
 A perfect pattern may enrich your trading career.

 Should you use Forex chart patterns on your own at all?

 Before you start trading with chart patterns, you'll want to read this.

 Our in-house trading expert Dr Yury Safronau, PhD in Economic Sciences, gives you daily his best stocks, forex and cryptocurrencies to buy and sell signals right now.
 And it's not just based on a simple singular backtested strategy.